Back to all blogs

 The Waiting Game: NHS vs. Private Timelines

-When you have a blood test in the UK, the "turnaround time" refers to the period between the laboratory receiving your sample and the clinical validation of the result.
-However, for you as the patient, the wait actually begins the moment the sample is taken.
+When you have a blood test in the UK, the "turnaround time" is the period between the laboratory receiving your sample and the clinical validation of the result.
+However, for a patient, the wait begins the moment the sample is taken.

 Why Do Some Results Take Longer?

-• Standard Markers (TSH and Free T4): These are the workhorses of thyroid testing.
-Most laboratories run these tests daily using automated high-volume platforms.
-Because of this, results for TSH and Free T4 are usually the first to be ready.
+• Standard Markers (TSH and Free T4): Most laboratories run these daily using automated platforms.
+Because of this, Free T4 and TSH results are usually the first ready.

 Safety Note: While waiting for results, if you experience sudden or severe symptoms such as difficulty breathing, swelling of the lips or throat, or a rapid heart rate that makes you feel faint, please seek urgent medical attention by calling 999 or visiting your nearest A&E.